GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 As you see above, Teradata and BigQuery have different sets of custom arguments (for example project_id for BQ versus host for Teradata).

 Every source type requires its own configuration for connectivity.
 Below is the expected configuration for each source type.
-Every source type requires its own configuration for connectivity.
-Below is the expected configuration for each source type.

 ##### BigQuery
 ```